venasolutions/bosk/docs/guide.md

 ##### `SideTable`

-A `SideTable` is an ordered map from nodes in a particular `Catalog`, referred to as the `SideTable`'s _domain_, to some specified type of node.
+A `SideTable` is an ordered map from nodes in a particular `Catalog`, referred to as the `SideTable`'s _domain_, to some specified type of _value_ node.
 A `SideTable` allows you to associate additional information with entities without adding fields to those entities.

 The `SideTable` object does not contain its keys, but _does_ contain its values.